microo8/mimir/README.md

 That's why `Mímir` was created!
 It takes structs from an go file and generates code to store, retrieve and iterate trough collections of objects defined by parsed structs.
 So you can easily store your actual structs (and not `[]byte` or `map[string]interface{}`).

+Indexing of all builtin types + `time.Time` supported!

 The store operates on top of [leveldb](https://github.com/syndtr/goleveldb).
-The name is from the Norse mythology, [Mímir](https://en.wikipedia.org/wiki/M%C3%ADmir) is a wisdom deity.
+[Mímir](https://en.wikipedia.org/wiki/M%C3%ADmir) is a wisdom deity from the Norse mythology.

-* Mímir isn't stable, need more testing
-* TODOs: more structs examples to test, add indexing support for all buildin types + time.Time
+* TODOs: more structs examples to test; test, test, test; optimize/benchmark; maybe some goroutines?
 * Contribution of all kind is welcome!

 example structs (structs.go):